- Plan a Perfect Week

 those hidden streets that make ordinary life for San Franciscans extraordinary.

 Should you crave a more complete listing of movies made in San Francisco, check out www.filmsf.org (the film commission's website).
-One last movie that also has the visual power of the masterpiece "Night of the Hunter" (1955) is "Thieves' Highway" (1949), brought to us again this year by Noir City.
-Filmed at the old produce market when it was an Italian-American monopoly and starring the luminous Valentina Cortesa, ask for it at a DVD store that is willing to search.
+One last movie that also has the visual power of the masterpiece "Night of the Hunter" (1955) is "Thieves' Highway" (1949)--filmed at the old produce market when it was an Italian-American monopoly and starring the luminous Valentina Cortesa, it may take some effort to find.
 Also worth noting is San Francisco (1936), starring the Julie Andrews of her age, Jeannette MacDonald, plus Clark Gable and Spencer Tracy (who'd be back in The City to star in Stanley Kramer's ground-breaking "Guess Who's Coming to Dinner?").
 Catastrophic earthquakes happen many places, but few come with such melodrama and leave a city's official anthem in their wake: "San Francisco, open your Golden Gate!"

 So why not include other obvious candidates like "The Presidio"?
 Because I think that plot would have worked with any large residential military base.
 "Sister Act"?
-Any somewhat enervated Catholic church?
+Any church in need of new energy.
 "Zodiac"?
 Maybe it should've made the list.
 What about the now classic "American Grafitti," "The Graduate," "Play Misty for Me" (Eastwood's directorial debut)?
 They weren't filmed in the city, but nearby—respectively in Petaluma, Berkeley and on the Monterey Peninsula.
 Did I overlook "Full House," "Nash Bridges," "The Streets of San Francisco"?
 All popular.
 All TV series, not feature-length movies.

 That's my list.
 Agree or disagree.
 But do visit this photogenic city—for an exploratory walk, a film festival, a tour.